 You should have a clear and simple vision for your CRM directly related to your most essential business functions.
 List your macro targets, write down your overall vision for the CRM’s impact, and pinpoint which CRM features and tools provided will help you achieve them.

-A common mistake in seeking out these systems is viewing the platforms as accessories – extensions, rather than integrations.
+A common mistake in seeking out these systems is viewing the platforms as accessories or extensions rather than integrations.
 CRM systems do add new processes and functionality, but those are perks, not goals.
 They may even distract from the primary mission.
 Ask yourself several guiding questions when considering whether CRM software is appropriate for your company: Will the new system match the way you do business?
-Are you trying to streamline a process, or change it altogether?
+Are you trying to streamline a process or change it altogether?

 “Put the process into the technology,” Barton Goldenberg, president of ISM and author of CRM in Real Time: Empowering Customer Relationships, told Business News Daily.
 “The software is nothing more than a … tool that writes the story.”

 His golden rule?
 “Process first, people second, technology third.”

 As the fastest-growing business software, CRM offers an immense field of options.
 Your specific mission statement is the most helpful constraint, but cutting down the top three CRMs to your final choice is far more difficult than narrowing down an oversized list.
 There is no single right or wrong answer – this isn’t a math test – but some answers are still more correct than others.

 The most important factors in your decision could include pricing, the relevancy of the CRM’s tools to your process, ease of use and available integrations.
 Keep the initial implementation simple while maintaining awareness of what future upgrades could entail.
 A basic but successful launch is more beneficial in both the short and long term than an overly ambitious implementation that expands past your scope.